belgaied2/tf-module-rancher-rke2-vsphere/README.md

 Naturally, it is possible to modify the configuration to adapt it to you own needs.
 Example: if you don't need the provisioning of VMs in vSphere, you can use remove the call to that module in the `main.tf` and modify the other module calls (`rke2-upstream-provision` and `rke2-downstream-provision`) to use some other source for the IP addresses.

 # Usage

+## Pre-requisites

+### Variables
 A number of values necessary to the deployment of a Rancher platform were parametrized, making the module quite flexible.
 Some variables do not have a default value, it is necessary to provide these values for the configuration to apply.
 You can run `terraform apply` and answer the prompts with the necessary values, but this would be cumbursome.
 A better solution is to make use of a `tfvars` kind of file, which is a simple file with key,value pairs providing Terraform with all the necessary input it needs.

 An sample `terraform.tfvars` is provided in the configuration, you can adapt it for your own environment.

+### RKE2 Binaries
+The module `tf-module-rke2-provision` deploys RKE2 in an Air Gapped environment using the procedure described [here](https://docs.rke2.io/install/airgap/#tarball-method) using the tarvall method.
+This procedure needs pre-downloaded tarball distribution of RKE2 including the RKE2 binary, all the system container images as well as a SHA256 checksum file, all of which can be found on the [Github Releases page for RKE2](https://github.com/rancher/rke2/releases/).
+These files should be copied into the folder `tf-module-rke2-provision/rke2`.
+Please also make sure to have a `install.sh` file in the same folder, coming from the current [RKE2 installation script](https://get.rke2.io/).

 # Module description
 ## Requirements